 - While the lentils are cooking, rub the chicken breasts with olive oil and season with salt and pepper.

 - Place the breasts in a single layer on a small, rimmed baking sheet or in a shallow baking dish.
-Roast until the center of the thickest part registers 160 degrees F (10 to 12 minutes).
+Roast until the center of the thickest part registers 160 F (10 to 12 minutes).

 - Let rest for 5 minutes.